blkdmr/pysmle/README.md

 SMLE is a lightweight Python framework that automates the "boring stuff" in Machine Learning projects.
 It handles configuration parsing, logging setup, and experiment tracking so you can focus on the model.

 ## Why SMLE?

-* **Auto-Configuration:** `smle.yaml` files are automatically parsed and injected into your entrypoint.
+* **Auto-Configuration:** `yaml` files are automatically parsed and injected into your entrypoint.
 No more hardcoded hyperparameters.
 * **Instant Logging:** All print statements and configs are automatically captured to local logs and remote trackers.
 * **Remote Monitoring:** Native integration with [Weights & Biases (WandB)](https://wandb.ai/) to monitor experiments from anywhere.